-The Rider Women’s Leadership Council (RWLC) Mentoring Program seeks to

-  foster leadership and career advancement by teaching life skills and

-  empowering Rider students and Rider alumnae at inflection points in

-  their careers through access to successful Rider alumnae who wish to

-  create a legacy of support and promote a new generation of women
+The Rider Women’s Leadership Council (RWLC) Mentoring Program seeks to foster leadership and career advancement by teaching life skills and empowering Rider students through access to successful Rider alumnae who wish to create a legacy of support and promote a new generation of women leaders.

-  leaders.

-  The RWLC Mentoring Program is open to Rider students in their Senior

-  year and graduate students who are committed to forging strong,
+The RWLC Mentoring Program is open to Rider students in their Senior year and graduate students who are committed to forging strong, reciprocal relationships.

-  reciprocal relationships.

 - Foster learning through the experience and expertise of participants.

 - Programming that celebrates and advances women leaders

 - Offer alumnae an opportunity to influence the career paths of student protégés.